duckdb/duckdb-web/docs/sql/functions/timestamp.md

 | `-` | subtraction of `TIMESTAMP`s | `TIMESTAMP '1992-03-27' - TIMESTAMP '1992-03-22'` | `5 days` |
 | `-` | subtraction of an `INTERVAL` | `TIMESTAMP '1992-03-27 01:02:03' - INTERVAL 5 DAY` | `1992-03-22 01:02:03` |

+Adding to or subtracting from [infinite values](/docs/sql/types/timestamp#special-values) produces the same infinite value.

 ## Timestamp Functions
 The table below shows the available scalar functions for `TIMESTAMP` types.